ilsaTi/docker/docker_container_network.md

 docker network ls
 ```

 Notice the driver.
-Let's use  bridge as driver in the next steps.
+Let's use  `bridge` as driver in the next steps.
+Inspect it with `docker network inspect` command as follow:

 ```